Past meets present, a serial killer and that cliffhanger ending from Netflix’s The Call

-Maybe we needed a break from all the pressure to feel cheerful and jolly, maybe we wanted to feel the rush people get when watching a thriller.
-But boy, were we wrong about Lee Chung-hyun’s The Call—it was nothing like we expected.
-It’s a slow-burn suspense thriller meets sci-fi movie with twists and bends that will have you Googling, “The Call ending explained.”
+Maybe we needed a break from all the pressure to feel cheerful and jolly.
+Possibly we wanted to feel the rush people get when watching a thriller.
+But boy, were we wrong about Lee Chung-Hyun’s The Call—it was nothing like we expected.
+It’s a slow-burn suspense thriller meets sci-fi movie.
+It has the twists and bends that will have you Googling, “The Call ending explained.”

 Young-sook, after her first kill, feels alive.
 She finds pleasure in the bloodshed and killing, so much so that she keeps her victims’ dismembered bodies in multiple refrigerators instead of getting rid of the evidence.
 (How she is never found out is a shock to me.)
 Ultimately, her freedom is threatened so she turns to Seo-yeon to elude arrest.
 But Seo-yeon fearfully declines and what unfolds is a race against father time to save the others and herself from the monster that is Young-sook.